What is an Overactive Bladder and How Does Myrbetriq Treat It?

 If you are unable to empty your bladder, report it immediately to your physician.

-Patients treated with Myrbetriq medication may have an allergy to mirabegron and may experience swelling of the lips, tongue, face, or throat, and may or may not have difficulty breathing.
+may have an allergy to mirabegron and may experience swelling of the lips, tongue, face, or throat, and may or may not have difficulty breathing.
 Should this occur, stop taking it immediately and report the symptoms to your physician.
+Myrbetriq medication

 Additional side effects of taking Myrbetriq include dizziness, joint pain, headache, constipation, sinus irritation, flu or cold symptoms, dry mouth, and back pain.
 If you experience any of these symptoms, talk to your healthcare provider.